Moving Between Manila's NAIA Terminals

 For Philippine Airlines passengers

-Yes, must be connecting on an onward Philippine Airlines flight
+Passengers connecting to an onward Philippine Airlines flight

 Best for